jimmoores/quandl4j/README.md

-implementations are **classic** and **tablesaw**.  **Classic** refers to the previous 1.x API's use of json.org's `JSONObject` type for metadata and the home-grown `TabularResult` type for tabular data.  [**Tablesaw**](https://github.com/jtablesaw/tablesaw) is new project build around an in-memory table implementation in the same vein as `TabularResult`, but taken much, much further, by allowing fast querying, filtering, and so on.
+implementations are **classic** and **tablesaw**.  **Classic** refers to the previous 1.x API's use of json.org's `JSONObject` type for metadata and the home-grown `TabularResult` type for tabular data.  [**Tablesaw**](https://github.com/jtablesaw/tablesaw) is new project build around an in-memory table implementation in the same vein as `TabularResult`, but taken much, much further, by allowing fast querying and filtering of the in-memory column store, fast import/export, charting and so on.
 Many thanks to Ben McCann for his suggestions and pull-requests, which kicked off development of 2.0.0.*

 More details can be found in the [release notes](https://github.com/jimmoores/quandl4j/blob/master/RELEASE-NOTES.md).